-Malta No legal framework.
+No legal framework.

-There are no legal provisions on the subject.
 Clinics' internal regulations define the specific medical criteria applicable to donors.
 Some questions are covered by the Opinion of the Polish Association of Obstetricians.

 Sperm and oocyte donation are anonymous

 See comment on relevant legal instrument

 Embryo donation as well as MAP with both gametes donated is not allowed (Art.
 13, Art.
 7), on the basis of the principle that the child born with the MAP procedure should be genetically related to at least one of the parents.